 A COPAN cabinet has up to eight MAID shelves, shelf 0 (bottom) through shelf 7 (top).
 A site can have multiple cabinets with differing numbers of shelves.
-Figure 1-1 shows a conceptual drawing of DMF with COPAN MAID.
+Figure 1-1 shows a conceptual drawing of DMF using COPAN MAID with 8 shelves as permanent storage.

-Figure 1-1 DMF with COPAN MAID
+Figure 1-1 DMF with COPAN MAID as Permanent Storage